Ijwu/Archipelago.RiskOfRain2/README.md

 They will complete a location check every second item (item_pickup_step = 1).
 They will have 4 of the items which other players can grant them replaced with `Dio's Best Friend`. (total_revivals = 4).
 The player will also start with a `Dio's Best Friend`. (start_with_revive = true)

+## Connecting to an Archipelago Server

+I assume you already have a server running.
+Instructions on how to run a server are available on https://archipelago.gg.

 ## Changelog